manish-19/Final-Project-Derivatives-Pricing/README.md

 Notes:

 - Yahoo `dividendYield` is messy; we prefer `trailingAnnualDividendYield` as decimal `q`.
-- Deep ITM/OTM implied vols on Yahoo are often noisy — validation will warn.
+- Deep ITM/OTM implied vols on Yahoo are often noisy; validation will warn.
-- Risk-free rate is **manual** in Phase 1 on purpose.
+- Risk-free rate is **manual** in Phase 1.